Print full article

-The most common use of the term CVD is to refer to diseases that are associated with - the build up of fatty deposits and debris in the inner walls of blood vessels.
+The most common use of the term CVD is to refer to diseases that are associated with - the build-up of fatty deposits and debris in the inner walls of blood vessels.
 These diseases occur more frequently in people who smoke, who have high blood pressure, who have high blood cholesterol (especially high ‘bad cholesterol’ - LDL), who are overweight, who do not exercise and/or who have diabetes.
-Public health initiatives focus on decreasing CVD by encouraging people to follow a healthy diet, avoid smoking, control their blood pressure, lower their blood cholesterol, exercise regularly and, if they are diabetic, maintain good control of their blood glucose.
-Some of the classifications of CVDs are:
+Public health initiatives focus on decreasing CVD by encouraging people to follow a healthy diet, cease smoking, control their blood pressure, lower their blood cholesterol, exercise regularly and, if they are diabetic, maintain good control of their blood glucose.
+Some major types of CVDs are:

 - Coronary artery disease (CAD) causing coronary heart disease (CHD) – disease of the blood vessels supplying the heart that may lead to: